draganignjic/timmi-ess-fusion/README.md

 ![](images/video.gif)

 ## Features
+- Fullscreen Mode
+- - To get rid of scrollbars
-- Chrome and Firefox support for approve/reject colors
+- Chrome and Firefox support
+- - See saved, released, approved and reject colors
+- - Day titles are aligned correctly
+- Favourites
+- - Save workitems
-- Favourites (Save workitems and give them meaningful names)
+- - Give them meaningful names
+- - Select them with one click at the top of the worklist
+- Design
-- ESS is displayed beautifully in all browsers
+- - ESS is displayed beautifully in all browsers
+- Usability
-- Enter worktime with "." or ","
+- - Enter worktime with "." or ","
-- Save on Enter Key
+- - Save with pressing the Enter Key
-- No Session Timeout
+- - No Session Timeout
-- Fullscreen

 ## Features for employees that use Timmi Timesheet as well (Switzerland)
 - ESS is embedded in Timmi